mynew4/cmangos-docs-wiki/WorldDB_structure/Quest_template.md

 #### RequiredSkillValue

-Player skill value requirement for skill if in [ZoneOrSort](quest_template#ZoneOrSort) field &lt; 0 and have some from skill related values.
+Player skill value requirement for skill if in [ZoneOrSort](quest_template#ZoneOrSort) field < 0 and have some from skill related values.

 #### RequiredCondition